GitCodings/Stack-BE2-Movies-Service-Starter/README.md

 ### Substring Search

-For queries marked as (Search by [substring](#substring-search)) make sure to have the value surrounded by '%' to allow for search by sub-string.
+For queries marked as (Search by [substring](#substring-search)) make sure to have the value surrounded by '%' **on both sides** (`%value%`)to allow for search by sub-string.
 Refer to this section in the activity: [Wildcard String Matching](https://github.com/klefstad-teaching/CS122B-A4-SQL/blob/main/README.md#wildcard-string-matching)

 # Endpoints